 Dear (Insert Mayor’s Name and Safety Director’s Name):

-(Feel free to use your own picture to show the dangers)
+(Use your own picture to illustrate the dangers)

 Please refer to this article, “Parallel stormwater grates can endanger cyclists.
 If you see one, say something” for the dangers posed to bicycles of parallel stormwater grates. https://www.google.com/amp/s/ggwash.org/view/amp/67323

 There are a number of different grate styles; the ones with smaller grids and narrower openings are better for bikes.
-The city would likely have to do drainage analysis to make sure that the replacement grates provide the right amount of flow (basically, permeability) to maintain appropriate drainage.
+Please remember that the city would likely have to do drainage analysis to make sure that the replacement grates provide the right amount of flow (basically, permeability) to maintain appropriate drainage.

-The American Association of State Highway and Transportation Officials, warn drainage grates with openings running parallel to the curb can cause narrow bicycle wheels to drop into the gaps and cause a severe crash.
+The American Association of State Highway and Transportation Officials warns that drainage grates with openings running parallel to the curb can cause narrow bicycle wheels to drop into the gaps and cause a severe crash.
 Care must be taken to ensure drainage grates are bicycle‐safe, with openings small enough to prevent a bicycle wheel from falling into the slots of the grate.

 Image courtesy of the Federal Highway Administration.

 Many cities in Ohio, such as Cleveland, Columbus, Cincinnati and Westlake are changing their stormwater grates to reduce the risk to bicyclists on the road.
-We encourage (City name) to join the trend and make the city more bicycle friendly.
+We encourage (location name) to join the trend and make the location more bicycle friendly.